20 of the Animal Kingdom's Most Surprising Friendships

 Get your tissues out for this one: For eight years, Tarra was best buds with Bella, a mutt who had wandered onto the grounds of Tennessee's Elephant Sanctuary.
 They had such a strong bond that Bella would let the elephant stroke her on her stomach with her foot, and when Bella had a spinal injury that confined her to the sanctuary office, Tarra "just stood outside the balcony—just stood there and waited," sanctuary co-founder Carol Buckley told CBS.
 "She was concerned about her friend. ...
 Bella knows she's not an elephant.
 Tarra knows she's not a dog.
 But that's not a problem for them."

 But in 2011, Bella was found dead, probably of a coyote attack.
 "When I looked around and saw there was no signs of an attack here.
 No blood, no tuffs of hair, nothing," director of elephant husbandry, Steve Smith, told CBS.
 "And Tarra, on the underside of her trunk, had blood—as if she picked up the body.
 Tarra moved her."

-Fishermen in Lake Van, Turkey, spotted this wild cat and a fox playing, snuggling, and sharing fish together—and they've been at it for more than a year!
+Fishermen in Lake Van, Turkey, spotted this wild cat and a fox playing, snuggling, and sharing fish together—a friendship the men watched blossom for more than a year!